 4. Apply products while your hair is soaking wet

-The secret to amazing definition isn’t necessarily about what products you apply when you are doing a wash-and-go, it is about how you apply them.
-“To define your curls, add a cream or gel-based styling product to your soaking wet hair immediately after rinsing out your conditioner,” says Santiago.
+The secret to the amazing definition isn’t necessarily about what products you apply when you are doing a wash-and-go, it is about how you apply them.
+“To define your curls, add cream or gel-based styling product to your soaking wet hair immediately after rinsing out your conditioner,” says Santiago.
 It is the best way to bring out and lock in your natural curl pattern, she explains.

 For a defined, yet non-crunchy look apply a product like Jane Carter Solution Incredible Curls Cream section by section until every strand is covered.
 Before you hop out of the shower, flip your head over and shake it vigorously to remove excess water from your hair.
 Then, “air dry, use a blow dryer and a diffuser attachment or sit under a hooded dryer, just be sure not to touch your hair too much while it’s still wet — it’ll create frizz,” says Santiago.

 If you are tempted to slack off on salon visits, don’t.
 “The need for trims is more obvious with relaxed or pressed hair, but splits ends are very damaging even on natural hair because the splits will travel up the hair shaft and cause breakage and excessive shedding,” says Nickie Nougaisse, founder of Curls Dynasty.
 Visit a hair pro every three to four months to snip away knots, damaged ends and to maintain a fabulous shape.
 Need help finding a stylist?
 Check out Swivel Beauty, an app that offers a directory of hairstylists that specialize in textured hair.

 6. Avoid terrycloth towels